vprotsan/yorkbeachbucket/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.3.15 =
+Had to roll back a recent PHP warnings fix due to it breaking some theme compatibility.

 = 2.3.14 =
 Fixes fatal error in some cases when removing old option from the database.